-When you visit any national park, monument, or historical site, be sure to ask about the BARK Ranger program when you check in at the ranger station.
-The program is still expanding, and asking about it may encourage more parks to participate.
+When visiting any national park, monument, or historical site, be sure to ask about the Bark Ranger program.
+As the program expands, simply asking about it could encourage more parks to participate.

-We are so lucky to have so many wonderful national parks, and even luckier when they allow pets – so please be sure to follow all the rules and be a good model for other pet owners, so we can all continue to enjoy the parks with our furry travel companions!
+We are so lucky to have so many wonderful national parks, and even luckier when they allow pets!
+Please be sure to follow all the rules and be a good model for other pet owners.
+That way we can all continue to enjoy the parks with our furry travel companions.

-Note: Some national parks, such as Glacier and Denali, have a Bark Ranger program that employs dogs to control wildlife.
-If you are unsure which program is offered by a particular park, a quick phone call to the visitor center will clear things up!
+Some national parks, such as Glacier, Denali, and Sleeping Bear Dunes have a Bark Ranger programs that employ dogs to control or protect wildlife.
+If you are unsure which program is offered by a particular park, a phone call to the visitor center will clear things up!